AmitGoenka/TweeterJam/README.md

 * [x] Disabled profile image click navigation on user timeline, since user timeline already shows the same users tweets!
 * [x] User can see videos embedded in the tweets timeline and also in the detail screen.
+* [x] Usernames and hashtags are styled within tweets

 ## Video Walkthrough